CumulusNetworks/docs/content/cumulus-linux-59/Monitoring-and-Troubleshooting/ASIC-Monitoring.md

 {{< /tab >}}
 {{< tab "Latency Histogram Examples ">}}

-The following example configures the latency histogram and sets the minimum boundary size to 960, the histogram size to 12288, and the sampling interval to 1024.
+The following example configures the latency histogram and sets the minimum boundary size to 960 and the histogram size to 12288.
 These settings apply to interfaces that have the `latency` histogram enabled and do not have different values configured for these settings at the interface level:

 ```
 cumulus@switch:~$ sudo nano /etc/cumulus/datapath/monitor.conf